 Hotspot Shield makes big claims about the performance of its Catapult Hydra protocol, but does it live up to the hype?
-We checked out the service with SpeedTest's website and command line app, along with a number of other benchmarking sites to find out.
+We tested the service with SpeedTest's website and command line app, along with a number of other benchmarking sites to find out.

 Netflix and streaming

-The perfect record came to an end in Australia, where Hotspot Shield got us access to 9Now, but failed with 10 play.
+The perfect record came to an end in Australia, where Hotspot Shield couldn't get us access to 9Now (normally relatively easy) or 10 Play.

-11 successes out of 12 is a spectacular result, and if you're looking to unblock Netflix (or most other platforms), Hotspot Shield is a must for your shortlist.
+10 successes out of 12 is still a great result, and if you're looking to unblock Netflix (or most other platforms), Hotspot Shield is a must for your shortlist.

-(Other providers worth considering include ExpressVPN, Hide.me, NordVPN, PureVPN and Surfshark, VPNs which all scored 100% in their last unblocking tests.)
+Other providers worth considering include ExpressVPN, NordVPN, Private Internet Access, ProtonVPN, PureVPN, and Surfshark.
+These great VPNs all scored 100% in their last unblocking tests.